 Dealing with stress is dealing with mental well-being

 Take stress for example.
 The number one factor in the deteriorating health of today’s employees is stress.
 Managers should strive to reduce stress in their teams and develop the stress management of their team members.
 Make clear agreements on objectives, expected deliverables, and priorities.
 Make sure that the workload in your team is fairly distributed, monitor the overtime of your team, and take action in case of structural overtime.
 Identify the root cause, and together seek a solution.
 Make your team members realize that well-being should always be the priority.
 Also, set an example when it comes to staying calm & remaining Zen.
 Find healthy outlets, balance work with relaxation, and foresee quality moments with friends and family.

 Active working environments for increased productivity and physical well-being

 When managers promote an active working environment, they contribute to the overall health of the company.
-Replacing sit-down meetings with one-to-one walking meetings, integrating moments for focus & relaxation throughout the day, encouraging employees to participate in sports activities… these are simple yet meaningful measures.
+Replacing sit-down meetings with one-to-one walking meetings, integrating moments for focus & relaxation throughout the day, and encouraging employees to participate in sports activities… these are simple yet meaningful measures.

 Finally, my all-time favorite: gratitude and recognition.

-Acknowledge your employees (efforts), appreciate them and the job they do, take time to express how they are making a difference and how their work contributes to the company’s success.
+Acknowledge your employees (efforts), appreciate them and the job they do, and take time to express how they are making a difference and how their work contributes to the company’s success.